Imperial examination in Chinese mythology: Zhong Kui

 Zhong Kui, also spelled Chung-kuei, was a deity associated with the examination system, who achieved a major posthumous promotion during the Tang dynasty.
 The story is that a certain scholar took the tests, and, despite his most excellent performance, which should have won him first place, he was unfairly deprived of the first place prize by a corrupt official: in response, the scholar killed himself, the act of suicide condemning him to be a ghost.
 The Yanluo Wang was impressed of his strong character, and he became a powerful Deity who vanquished evil spirits.
-Many people afraid of traveling on roads and paths that may be haunted by evil spirits have worshiped Zhong Kui as an efficacious protective deity (Christie, 60, and picture, 58).
+Many people afraid of traveling on roads and paths that may be haunted by evil spirits have worshiped Zhong Kui as an efficacious protective deity.

 Naming taboo

 Some individuals were discriminated against because of their names, due to a naming taboo.
 For example, because the Tang dynasty poet Li He's father's name sounded like the jin, in jinshi, he was discouraged from taking the tests (Hinton, 286).
 The claim was that if Li He was called a jinshi, it would be against the rule of etiquette that a son not be called by his father's name.